C

 0%

-β€’ Mining income treated as ordinary income federally; exempt from state tax.
+β€’ Mining income taxed as ordinary income federally only.

 Reporting Requirements

-β€’ No state-specific forms or documentation required for crypto.
+β€’ No state-specific forms or documentation needed.

 Special Notes